FIWARE-Ops/docs.academy/docs/integrated-courses/webinars.md

 [![](https://fiware.github.io/academy/img/fogflow.png)](https://www.youtube.com/watch?v=WUman6Mnx58 "FogFlow")

-The concept of "Internet of Things" (IoT) has gained many accolades in industry and the boost in this sector has allowed ideas and startups to flourish and grow exponentially in the few past years, but the current approach of programming and managing a large number of connected things is still very much "old school" and requires lots of ad-hoc engineering effort.

 Device orchestration can be boring, repetitive and error-prone, however, FogFlow, with its novel intent-based programming model has turned the tables on this monotony, and created a standard-based data orchestration mechanism.
 It allows IoT solution providers to easily enable the smartness of their connected IoT devices with re-usable and extendable data processing capabilities